koajs/koa/docs/api/response.md

 ### response.flushHeaders()

-  Flush any set headers, and begin the body.
+  Flush any set headers to the client.
+This is a proxy for [`res.flushHeaders()`](https://nodejs.org/api/http.html#requestflushheaders)

 ### response.writable

-  A boolean that indicates whether the response is still writable
+  A boolean that indicates whether the response is still writable.